Chemcer/CS1010S/readme.md

 # Using this repo

-Most of the items are in md format, for best experience, open it in notion/obsidian/github (cntrl+shift+v)/whatever that previews md file
+Most of the items are in md format, for best experience, you can either view it on github or download and open it in notion/obsidian/vsc (cntrl+shift+v)/whatever that previews md file

 # Contents